-One benefit offered by Southern Cross is the lowering of the price of electricity in ERCOT during high-load periods.
-However, Southern Cross Transmission's analysis does not appropriately account for the effect to the ERCOT energy market, which sends market signals through scarcity pricing when electricity resources are becoming scarce.
+One benefit offered by Southern Cross is the lowering of the price of electricity in ERCOT during high-load periods.25 However, Southern Cross Transmission's analysis does not appropriately account for the effect to the ERCOT energy market, which sends market signals through the high price of electricity during high-load periods.
 Distortions to ERCOT's market signals could prevent the energy-only market from appropriately responding to shortages, leading to inadequate resources in this market.
 This risk to ERCOT's market structure and the grid's reliability must be addressed.

 The actual effects on and risks to the ERCOT system and market structure cannot be understood adequately on the basis of the record in this docket.
-The studies that ERCOT has been ordered to undertake will allow this Commission to gain a better understanding of the effect of this tie and allow the Commission to identify the necessary changes to the ERCOT market and operations of the network to minimize risks and appropriately assign costs.
+The studies that ERCOT has been ordered to undertake will, hopefully, provide a full understanding and identify the necessary changes to the ERCOT market and operations of the network to minimize risks and appropriately assign costs.
 Such risks justify the Commission taking various preliminary precautions, including adjusting cost allocation in this docket.
 This cost allocation is subject to change after completion of the ERCOT studies and adoption of new ERCOT protocols and standards and Commission rules.
 Additional findings of fact 113A-113H reflect these factual justifications for the Commission's decision.